Cloudxtreme/agentcontroller8/newclient/README.md

 }
 ```

-Alternatively you can use more manage your own low-level communication by handling command construction and response parsing yourself.
+Alternatively you can manage your own low-level communication by handling command construction and response parsing yourself.

 ```go
 client := newclient.NewLowLevelClient("localhost:9999", "")